 Some of the tents are subdivided into courts where hundreds of asylum hearings are held each day via video conferences.
 This method of judgement has created concerns among immigration advocates who say that this interview process might negatively impact those seeking asylum, according to the Times.

 “It is difficult for judges to analyze eye contact, nonverbal forms of communication, and body language [via video],” a 2017 U.S. Department of Justice study stated.
 Ken Cuccinelli, USCIS acting director, praised the technology, however, calling the audio and video capabilities “top notch.”

-Our satellite imagery revealed that a rocket seems to have exploded on the launch pad at the Imam Khomeini Space Center in northern Iran.
-In the days before, Middlebury Institute of International Studies (MIIS) analyzed our imagery to determine that the pad had been newly painted—and that multiple vehicles had surrounded the site in what appears to be preparation for launch.
+Planet satellite imagery revealed that a rocket seems to have exploded on the launch pad at the Imam Khomeini Space Center in northern Iran.
+In the days before, Middlebury Institute of International Studies (MIIS) analyzed the imagery to determine that the pad had been newly painted—and that multiple vehicles had surrounded the site in what appears to be preparation for launch.

 “This looks like the space launch vehicle blew up on the launch pad,” says Dave Schmerler, a senior research associate at the Middlebury Institute, who analyzed Planet’s imagery to inform an NPR investigation.
 “This failure happened maybe a couple of minutes before the image was taken.”

 The particular kind of rocket that failed is unclear, but what is certain is that Iran had two failed launches already this year in January and February, and there might still be more launch attempts to come.
 Planet satellites have picked up activity at a second, larger launch pad near where the failure took place, Schmerler told NPR.
 “We might still get a launch off that pad in the near future.”

 Journalists!
 Planet imagery can be useful for reporters who are investigating important issues.
 You can sign up for a Planet Explorer account—free for the first two weeks—to unlock the potential for visual and compelling stories.